samuelnovaes/nbdialog/README.md

 Non blocking dialogs for JavaScript.

 # Usage
-Download `nbdialog.js` and import into your HTML
+Import nbdialog into your HTML

 ```html
 <!DOCTYPE html>